schrilax/schrilax.github.io/_pages/cv.md

 * __Research Scientist, Criteo Research__ (Jul 2018 - Dec 2019)
   - Improve Click-through and Sales prediction
     - Enhanced our existing production Click-through and Sales prediction pipeline using nonlinear ML techniques.
 Improved stability of our new models significantly from +50% to +5%.
 A/B test using new models resulted in +3-6% uplift in long-term RexT on all platforms.
-  - Theoretical aspects on Deep Learning (DL) (working with [Noureddine El Karoui](https://statistics.berkeley.edu/people/noureddine-el-karoui))
+  - Theoretical aspects of Deep Learning (DL) (working with [Noureddine El Karoui](https://statistics.berkeley.edu/people/noureddine-el-karoui))
     - Working towards understanding kernel and manifold specific aspects of theoretical deep learning.
   - Resolving the posterior-collapse issue in Seq2Seq learning
     - Developed a quantization based approach towards resolving the posterior-collapse issue. [[Paper](https://arxiv.org/abs/2004.10603)]